 Norwegian Bliss is the third ship in the Breakaway Plus-class built by Meyer Werft in Papenburg, Germany, for American cruise operator, Norwegian Cruise Line (NCL).
 Norwegian Bliss is the 16th ship in NCL’s fleet and is home-ported in Miami.
 Its sister ships include the Norwegian Escape and the Norwegian Joy.

-Construction of Norwegian Bliss commenced in October 2016 and the vessel is expected to make its maiden voyage in November 2018.
-The ship is being designed specifically for Alaskan cruises.
+Construction of Norwegian Bliss commenced in October 2016 and the vessel was floated out in February 2018.
+The ship embarked on its maiden voyage in April 2018.

-Capable of accommodating 4,000 guests, Norwegian Bliss will have an overall length of 324.6m, width of 41.4m, and gross tonnage of 167,800t.
+Capable of accommodating 4,000 guests, Norwegian Bliss has an overall length of 324.6m, width of 41.4m, and gross tonnage of 167,800t.
+The ship is designed specifically for Alaskan cruises.